Stat 406

 3 0.586 21.4 23.0 598.
 609.

-Suppose we have a pile of predictors.
+Suppose we have a set of predictors.

 We estimate models with different subsets of predictors and use CV / Cp / AIC / BIC to decide which is preferred.

 Within each procedure, we’re comparing nested models.
+This is important.

 set.seed(123)